Exercise 23: Read Some Code

 Avoid any project that mentions "Python 3".
 That'll only confuse you.

 That's it.
 Your job is to use what you know so far and see if you can read the code and get a grasp of what it does.
 Try skimming the code first, and then read it in detail.
-Maybe also try taking very difficult parts and read each symbol you know out loud.
+Try taking very difficult parts and read each symbol you know out loud.

 Now try some of these other sites: